ajayjain/lmconv/README.md

 ```

 ### Credits
-This code was originally based on a [PyTorch implementation](https://github.com/pclucas14/pixel-cnn-pp) of [PixelCNN++](https://arxiv.org/pdf/1701.05517.pdf) by Lucas Caccia.
+This code was originally based on a [PyTorch implementation](https://github.com/pclucas14/pixel-cnn-pp) of [PixelCNN++](https://arxiv.org/pdf/1701.05517.pdf) by Lucas Caccia. `average_checkpoints.py` is sourced from the [fairseq](https://github.com/pytorch/fairseq/blob/master/scripts/average_checkpoints.py) project.